livspect/WavesLPoSDistributer/README.md

 mkdir node_modules
 npm install
 ```
 Once the dependencies are installed, the script that generates the payouts need to be configured.
-After putting the settings of the file you want to use, import the table definition dump file into mysql with any name.
+After putting the settings of the file you want to use, import the dump file into mysql with any name.

 ## distribute.js
 When you just run the script, it collects information especially block and leasing for distribution.